soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

 ```

 ## Load phrase parser
 The first step in solving this problem is parsing the sentences into phrases.
-We can use the Stanford Statistical Parser, which we can download[here](https://nlp.stanford.edu/software/lex-parser.shtml) to create a dependency parser that turns our sentences into phrases based off pre-trained probabilistic dependencies.
+We can use the Stanford Statistical Parser, which we can download [here](https://nlp.stanford.edu/software/lex-parser.shtml) to create a dependency parser that turns our sentences into phrases based off pre-trained probabilistic dependencies.

 ```
 def load_parser():